rediacc/www/src/content/docs/en/cli/api-reference/list.md

 - User must be logged in with valid credentials
 - User account must be activated
-- Can only access storage from your own company
+- Can only access storage from your own organization
 - Must be member of the team to view storage
 - Maintenance mode blocks non-administrator access
 - Team name filtering supports comma-separated values